yegor256/datum/md/terms.md

 with the functionality or proper working of Zerocrat.

 **Backup**.
-The Customer must take care for regular backups of his Project data.
+The Customer must take care for regular backups of the Project data.

 **Harm**.
 The Customer will indemnify and hold harmless Zerocracy, its officers